cms-l1-globaltrigger/mp7_ugt_legacy/doc/rom_lut_inv_dr_sq/README.md

 the LUT values of 1/DR^2 for calo correlations:
 - ../doc/rom_lut_inv_dr_sq/calo_one_over_dr_sq_lut.txt

+REMARK: order of LUT values is done with increasing delta phi values in "inner loop" and increasing delta eta values in "outer loop"

 Additionally a comparison of calculated 1/DR^2 values with LUT values is done, see file below for details:
 - ../doc/rom_lut_inv_dr_sq/compare_calo_lut_rom.txt